Reader in Molecular Epidemiology

 EPIC-CVD: Adam is the Scientific Coordinator of the EPIC-Heart/EPIC-CVD study, which is a pan-European study of incident coronary disease and stroke including participants from 23 centres across 10 European countries.
 This project has a wealth of genetic, biochemical and risk factor data, which are predominantly utilised for the study of gene-environment interaction, cardiovascular risk prediction, and genetic discovery.

 Following training in Genetics at the University of Cambridge and Genetic Epidemiology at the University of Sheffield, Adam completed a PhD in meta-analysis of genetic association studies of coronary heart disease at the University of Cambridge.
 This research was carried out jointly with the PHG Foundation, the MRC Biostatistics Unit, and the Cardiovascular Epidemiology Unit.

-Since his PhD, Adam has worked in the Cardiovascular Epidemiology Unit, initially as a post-doctoral Research Associate, and since 2012 as a University Lecturer in Cardiovascular Epidemiology.
+Since his PhD, Adam has worked in the Cardiovascular Epidemiology Unit, initially as a post-doctoral Research Associate, from 2012 as a University Lecturer in Cardiovascular Epidemiology, and since 2018 as a Reader in Molecular Epidemiology.
 As well as leading a Genetic Epidemiology team, Adam also overseas the Unit’s PhD students.

 Adam sits on the Admissions Committe and the Management Committee for the MPhil courses in Epidemiology and Public Health, as well as leading the Research Synthesis Module taught in term 1.
 In addition, Adam lectures in the Chronic Disease Epidemiology module, as well as lecturing on Research Synthesis and Genetic Epidemiology on the TMAT course.